 Tributes have already been done for the hon.
 Deepak Obhrai but I want to say how much he will be missed not just by our party but by all parliamentarians.
 A member mentioned that he was quite quotable.
-I used to sit here in amazement every time Deepak would speak and how many times he would say “Mr. Speaker” or “Madam Speaker”.
+Every time Deepak would speak, I used to sit here in amazement at how many times he would say “Mr. Speaker” or “Madam Speaker”.
 I think he said that more in his speeches than the content, but it certainly showed the level of respect he had for Parliament and for the Chair.

 Since this is the first time that I have been up to speak in this 43rd Parliament I have a few people I would like to thank.

 First and foremost, I would like to thank the people of Barrie—Innisfil for electing me for a second term.
 I am humbled.
 I am appreciative.
 I certainly will continue to work hard and smart on their behalf.

 I also want to thank all of my volunteers who helped throughout the campaign, and my campaign manager.
 Most importantly, I want to thank my family, my wife Liane, and my children for their unwavering support and understanding for what I do as the member of Parliament for Barrie—Innisfil.
 I appreciate all of their support during the election campaign and their ongoing support as well.